bouncingjack/twu/README.md

 **_user.worker_** - Workder ID No.
 **_user.pswd_** - password for login.
 **_work.lat/long_** - lat and long of location of the work place (see [Geo Data](###geo_data))
-**_work.tolerance_** - multiplier of the precision used to search around work coordinaters.
-Currently the precision in 100 meters. if multiplier is set to 2, it will 200.

 ---
 ### Geo Data